dawidwozny/dawidwozny.github.io/_posts/2025-03-16-builder-pattern.md

 ---
-title: Clasic and fluent builder
+title: Builder Pattern
 date: 2025-03-16 12:00:00 +0100
-categories: [C#, Azure]
+categories: [C#, Patterns]
 tags: [C#, patterns, builder]     # TAG names should always be lowercase
 mermaid: true
 ---

 # Introduction
 The Builder pattern is one of my favorite programming patterns.
-It is straightforward, at least in its basic form, and can significantly enhance code quality.
+It is straightforward, at least in it's basic form, and can significantly enhance code quality.
 Recently, I used it to perform integration tests for a CLI tool and wanted to share some thoughts.

 ## Problem
 Integration tests are designed to verify how different components work together.
-For a REST API, this typically involves sending HTTP requests.
+For a REST API, this typically involves sending some HTTP requests.
 For a CLI tool, it requires executing a command with its respective arguments and options.

 If I only had a few simple commands, no options and testing just happy paths, I probably wouldn't have bothered with anything fancy.
-However, things were getting messy, and I wanted to do something about it.
-Additionally, the software was in its early stages, and I knew the interface would be evolving.
+However, the things were getting messy, and I wanted to do something about it.
+Additionally, the software was in its early stages, and I knew the interface would be changing.

 ### Sample
 Let's consider a sample command I worked on.

 ``` powershell